 I encourage you to avail yourself of these exciting opportunities and will gladly meet with you and your family to discuss them!

 STEP ONE: CHOOSE A PROGRAM

 Below, you’ll find a list of FMU’s exchange partners, linking to a short description of each institution, the semesters and courses available for study and contact information for your FMU liaison – the person who will steer you through the application and registration process and help you find housing at your host school.
 Feel free to contact the liaison or the International Program director if you have any questions.
 Also, be sure to consider the language of instruction for each program; although most of our partners offer courses in English, some offer instruction in native languages as well.

 Students wishing to participate in FMU’s exchange program must submit an application to the International Studies Committee by the deadlines indicated below.
 The application form can be downloaded here or you can contact the program liaison for a copy.

 Typically, the committee will consider only those students who have completed 30 semester hours at FMU with at least a 2.7 GPA.
 Complete and return your application and all supporting materials to either of the coordinators before the indicated deadline.
 Because exchange openings are limited and competitive, applying to the program does not guarantee acceptance by FMU’s International Studies Committee or by the host institution.

 - A completed application form

-- A letter of recommendation from at least one FMU faculty member, particularly modern language faculty, if applicable—but not program liaisons or other members of the International Studies Committee.
+- Two letters of recommendation from FMU faculty members, particularly modern language faculty, if applicable—but not program liaisons or other members of the International Studies Committee.